Sagedurk/Recreation-Golden-Sun-Unity/README.md

 # Recreation Golden Sun
-Recreating mechanics from Golden Sun for educational purposes, to improve my problem solving skills
+Recreating mechanics from Golden Sun for educational purposes, to improve my skills as a game programmer.
 </br>
-Developed primarily for PC with controller support, in **Unity 2020.2.7f1**
+Developed primarily for PC with controller support, in **Unity 2022.3.2f1**

 All code can be found in Assets/Scripts
 </br>